Yoga Sutras

 Through devoted practice of the limbs of yoga, impurities are dissolved—and the light of wisdom grows, until discernment shines complete.

-The ethical restraints are: non-harming, truthfulness, non-stealing, continence, and non-possessiveness.
+The ethical restraints are: non-harming, truthfulness, non-stealing, right use of energy, and non-grasping.

 These are the great universal vow—not limited by circumstance, birth, or time.

-The personal disciplines are: purity, contentment, inner fire, self-inquiry, and surrender to the Divine.
+The personal disciplines are: purity, contentment, devoted effort, self-inquiry, and union with the Divine.

 When negative thoughts arise, cultivate their opposite.